UNC-Libraries/SCTS-Documentation/Style Guide.md

 # Saying it

-**Good writing and editing:** Deathless prose is not required; good concise standard English is required.
+**Good writing and editing:** Deathless prose is not required; good concise standard English with a kind and respectful lens is required.
 Be prepared to have your finding aid edited by those who have been writing these things for a long time.
-Sometimes editing corrects errors; sometimes it clarifies description.
+Sometimes editing corrects errors; sometimes it clarifies description; other times it remediates offensive language or surfaces voices previously hidden in description.
 Often editing serves to add words or phrases that appear in finding aids describing materials similar to those in your collection.
 Editors add these words or phrases to facilitate searching across finding aids.

+**Ethical and inclusive description:** We strive to use conscious language that is kind, compassionate, mindful, empowering, respectful, and inclusive.[^1] In regards to voice and style, we lean heavily on the thoughtful work of our peers and colleagues, especially the recommendations produced by the Archives for Black Lives in Philadelphia (A4BLiP), which recommends we “decenter “neutrality” and “objectivity” in favor of “respect” and “care”; avoid passive voice when describing oppressive relationships.
+Use active voice in order to embed responsibility within description; Focus on the humanity of an individual before their identity/ies; Refrain from writing flowery, valorizing biographical notes for collection creators; Use accurate and strong language such as lynching, rape, murder, and hate mail when they are appropriate; Describe relationships of power when they are important for understanding the context of records.
+Racism, slurs, white supremacy, colonialism, and histories of oppression are important context.”[^2]

 **Timeliness of description:** It’s tempting to say things like “Fluffy now lives in Cary, N.C., where she teaches obedience classes.”
 Although additions or other circumstances will cause some finding aids to be revised in future, many finding aids will represent their collections for years and years.
 If your description includes statements that talk about what someone’s doing now or where that someone currently lives or how many books she’s written, you risk your description becoming quickly outdated.
 You can get around this by making the description more oblique and therefore more able to endure the test of time.
 Some examples are: